 You and Karen Russell are both from Florida.
 And Lauren Groff lives there.
 Perhaps it's fertile ground for fiction writers.

-We are!
-And both Lindsay Hunter and Tao Lin, who published books this year (DON'T KISS ME and TAIPEI) that I loved, spent formative time in Central Florida.
-And as you know, I adore Lauren Groff’s work too.
+And both Lindsay Hunter and Tao Lin, who published books this year (Don’t Kiss Me and Taipei) that I loved, spent formative time in Central Florida.
 From the swamp we rise...

-I did a residency in Key West this summer and man, what an amazing and strange place.
+I did a residency in Key West this summer and, man, what an amazing and strange place.
+My housing was haunted, as was the person next to me.

-I really want to go there.
-I've been to Miami a few times, but never to Key West.

-My housing was haunted, as was the person next to e.
 We had to "cast out" the ghost at one point.
 I am not at all kidding.
 It was a serious problem.

 What?
 How did the ghost haunt you?
 I mean, what were the signs?
 And what did you do to "cast out" the ghost?

-Oh boyhis is a long story.
-The most insane sounds at night, between about 2 and 5.
-Whispering, laughter, footsteps.
-And outside there was nothing.
-After about weeks, I discovered that the painter next door was hearing the same thing and thought she was losing our mind.
+Oh, boy.
+This is a long story.
+There were the most insane sounds at night, between about 2am and 5am—whispering, laughter, footsteps.
+But outside there was nothing.
+After about two weeks, I discovered that the painter next door was hearing the same thing and thought she was losing her mind.

 People say Yaddo is haunted and I really wanted to see or hear a ghost when I was there.
 But nada.
 I was disappointed.
 I wanted a good story.

 As it turned out, another artist there has psychics in his family and is versed in this stuff.
-So with his help, we did a ritual where we rang a bell in every corner of ever room in our houses and asked the ghost to leave.
+So with his help, we did a ritual where we rang a bell in every corner of every room in our houses and asked the ghost to leave.
 Then we spread salt all over the thresholds and windows.
 And we never heard a peep again!

 I think it's good for artists and writers to embrace the weird.
 I want to believe in ghosts and psychics but maybe I don't really.
 Maybe you have to believe in them to hear them...?